On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Chemical bimodality in the [ /Fe] vs. [Fe/H] plane

 The effect of these merger events on the ISM metallicity and the [$\alpha$/Fe] ratio is investigated in figure \ref{fig:ISM}.
 The upper panels show the evolution of [Fe/H] as a function of time for galacto-centric annuli of width $\Delta R=2$ kpc while the lower panels show the time evolution of [$\alpha$/Fe].
 Again, we indicate the time when the low-$\alpha$ sequence is formed with gray vertical bars and the times of gas rich mergers with open black dots.

 In general, the coloured lines show the expected chemical evolution of the ISM of MW like galaxies \citep[e.g.][]{Minchev2018} where the iron abundance increases quickly at early times ($\lesssim4$ Gyr) with a gradual flattening of the metal enrichment at late cosmic times.
 The ratio of [$\alpha$/Fe] on the other hand quickly decreases from its rapidly reached high values around [$\alpha$/Fe]$\sim0.5$ at early cosmic times.
 For both [Fe/H] and [$\alpha$/Fe] we see that early on the lines for different galactic radii were closer together in abundance space and then the differences between average abundance ratios at each radius are increasing at late times.
 This might indicate that strong radial gradients were only established at later cosmic times ($>5$ Gyr) in these simulations.
 Again, if we correlate gray bars, black dots and the evolution of the coloured lines we find that at each merger event when the stars of lower-$\alpha$ sequence in these simulations were born the abundance ratio of [Fe/H] dropped at each radius even in the very center (blue lines).
 The abundance ratio of [$\alpha$/Fe] on the other is not strongly affected by the event.
 This confirms the hypotheses that the accretion of gas rich satellites dilutes the ISM metallicity to lower [Fe/H] values while keeping the [$\alpha$/Fe] ratio almost constant.
 In this way the generation of stars formed after the accretion events has lower metallicity but the same [$\alpha$/Fe] ratio and thus populates the space of the lower-$\alpha$ sequence.
 The scenario for the formation of the chemical bimodality of disk stars presented here is conceptually similar to the one presented in \citet{Haywood2019} except for the fact that it is not the bar which drives radial gas flows in these simulations but the accretion of gas rich satellites.
+In this sense it resembles the two infall scenario \citep[e.g.][]{Chiappini1997,Spitoni2019} and the exact timing and gas mass brought in by the merger determines the pattern shape.
+This is also why we find a variety of different patterns in \ref{fig:nihao}.